Panenco/panenco-ui/src/components/pagination/TABLE-README.md

 - rowsPerPageOptions - array of options that populate the per page select menu.
 - onChangePage - Callback fired when the page is changed.
 - onChangeRowsPerPage - Callback fired when the items per page is changed.
-- contentBeforeSelect - content berofe per page select.
+- locales - translations for labels used in component

 | propName            | propType                         | defaultValue       | isRequired |
 | ------------------- | -------------------------------- | ------------------ | ---------- |